 In UK form a (W) after a dog's name always indicates a wide runner and is given a 'wide tag' and seeded wide.
 The first wide seed drawn out always occupies the outside trap position.
 Only extremely rarely when six wides are in a final or a handicap race will a wide racer ever occupy the inside box.

 The procedure for Open Race trap draws under the GBGB equal distribution rules, means that three seperate draws take place with railers drawn first, then middle trackers, then wide runners.
 The first railer drawn out goes in the inside box of Heat 1, the second in the inside box of Heat 2 etc.

-Open race dogs when first trialed at a new track in preparation for a forthcoming event may occasionally alter their natural racing line.
-The trainer may then decide to ask the 'racing manager' to change their dog's seeding position.
+Open dogs when first trialed at a new track in preparation for a forthcoming competition may occasionally alter their natural racing line.
+The trainer may then decide to ask the 'racing manager' for a change to their dog's seeding position.
 This will only be granted when it is genuinely believed the dog would perform better if allowed to start future races from a different trap position.
-I believe the general reasoning behind this is based purely in the 'interests of safety' as overall it promotes cleaner trouble free greyhound racing and thus encourages dogs to perform to their maximum capabilities.
+I believe the general reasoning behind this is based purely in the 'interests of safety' as overall seeding promotes cleaner trouble free greyhound racing and thus encourages dogs to perform to their maximum capabilities.

 Alternatively in America, Australia and New Zealand there is no race seeding! any runner can be drawn in any post position, no preferences are given and therefore "the luck of the box draw" plays a leading role in determining results and is always an important factor to take into consideration!